Home

 Paul Wapshott writes on Facebook:

 "Longest 10k I've ever run, measured out at 10.77k!!
-It’s a lovely run along
+Its a lovely run along

 the Meon Valley Trail (a disused railway line)."